On the Topology of Kac-Moody groups

 Here $\Lambda(x_1,\ldots, x_r)$ denotes an exterior algebra on classes $x_i$ of degree given by $deg(\sigma_i)-1$.
-The number of exterior generators is bounded by the rank of $T$, and equals it if $\F$ has positive characteristic.
+The number of exterior generators is bounded by the rank of $\T$, and equals it if $\F$ has positive characteristic.
 In light of the previous theorem, this extension is actually an extension of Hopf algebras.
-In addition, the elements $x_i$ can be chosen to be primitive \cite{MM}. \end{remark}
+Note that the elements $x_i$ can be choosen to be primitive by \cite{MM} (Thm 7.20). \end{remark}

-Next, will study the homology ring $H_*(K(A),\F)$ and prove: \begin{thm} Assume that $\F$ has positive characteristic.
-Then the Pontrjagin ring $H_*(K(A),\F)$ is a finitely generated algebra.
-In addition, $H^*(K(A),\F)$ and $H^*(K(A)/T,\F)$ are finitely generated if and only if $K(A)$ is a compact Lie group. \end{thm}
+Next, will study the homology ring $\Hr_*(\K(A),\F)$ and prove the following: \begin{thm} Assume that $\F$ has positive characteristic.
+Then the Pontrjagin ring $\Hr_*(\K(A),\F)$ is a finitely generated algebra.
+In addition, $\Hr^*(\K(A),\F)$ and $\Hr^*(\K(A)/\To,\F)$ are finitely generated if and only if $\K(A)$ is a compact Lie group. \end{thm}

-\begin{remark} The Pontrjagin ring $H_*(K(A),\F)$ will in general be highly non commutative.
-The structure of the rational Pontrjagin ring: $H_*(K(A),\Q)$ for a general Kac-Moody group remains unclear to the author. \end{remark}
+\begin{remark} The Pontrjagin ring $\Hr_*(\K(A),\F)$ will in general be highly non commutative.
+The structure of the rational Pontrjagin ring: $\Hr_*(\K(A),\Q)$ for a general Kac-Moody group remains unclear to the author. \end{remark}